top of page

 • Jeffrey Patter, Board Chair-Elect

 Jeff is an experienced business attorney focusing primarily on business transactions, business services, and mergers and acquisitions.
 Throughout his career, he has represented businesses of all sizes and negotiated numerous multimillion dollar sales and acquisitions of corporate entities.
 Jeff is also an experienced employment and labor law attorney representing businesses in all aspects of employment law.
-In addition to his work at Taft, Jeff volunteers with the Resurrecting Lives Foundation and Columbus Speech and Hearing.
+In addition to his legal services work, Jeff has been a volunteer with the Resurrecting Lives Foundation and has served as a Board Member and Chair of the Board with the Columbus Speech and Hearing Center.

 • John Hrusovsky, II

-John is a senior executive and President of JJH Consulting with more than three decades of proven business, nonprofit and higher education experience in providing leadership, developing relationships, and organizing and implementing organizational, business process and information technology change.
+John was President of JJH Consulting until he sold his business in September 2024.
+He now is Managing Director of Synexis Consulting and has more than three decades of proven business, nonprofit and higher education experience in providing leadership, developing relationships, and organizing and implementing organizational, business process and information technology change.
 John has helped organizations become best in class through increased service delivery, application of business and industry best practices, improved customer satisfaction, and effective utilization of resources.

 • Michelle Allen